 Conclusion

-The key to a smooth airport security screening experience is informing yourself of the existing and most recent TSA screening guidelines.
+The key to a smooth airport security screening experience is to stay informed of the existing and most recent TSA screening guidelines.
 Knowing what to put in TSA bins and packing them in an organized way will help you navigate the airport security process.

 Happy travels, my friends.